-Nish Goel is a recent graduate currently doing his first of four six-month rotations across various technical disciplines.
+Nish Goel is a recent graduate currently doing his first of 4 6-month rotations across various technical disciplines.

 Position at British Steel: Technical Engineer - Environmental Department

 Course: MEng Chemical Engineering with Energy

 There were two main reasons, one of them was the opportunity to be part of one of the leading experts in long steel products across the UK and France.
 British Steel furthermore offers excellent graduate opportunities such as the four rotations of six months each across various technical disciplines, which will allow me to enhance my knowledge and skills.
 Secondly, the company provides guidance towards becoming a Chartered Chemical Engineer, which is one of my aims.